heta-io/tap/documentation/overview/quick_start.md

     Once created, Click Create > Droplet
     ![do droplet create](https://i.imgur.com/36rGJfQ.png)

     Choose Docker and change the size to the $10 droplet.
+(Note: You can run tap with 2gb, However if you use any NLP queries, you may find it runs out of memory.
+It all depends on how much data you are querying.
+Your best bet is to start as high as you can, to ensure you have enough.)
     ![do droplet size](https://i.imgur.com/DC9xTyw.png)

     Disable backups, and choose a datacenter that is closest to you.